curiousTauseef/APIBookTweaks/Tweak_Explainations.md

 <a name="endl"></a>
 ## std::endl
 Besides adding a linefeed to the output, a `flush()` command is also given.
-This can be a source of inefficency.
+This can be a source of inefficiency.
 Unless there is an explicit need for flushing the output buffer, one should just use the newline character, `'\n'`, instead.